 - Common Mark Certificates (CMCs): These certificates accommodate marks that may not be registered trademarks.

 - Modified Registered Mark: Defined in Section 3.2.16.2, these certificates represent marks that have undergone modifications while maintaining ties to an original registered trademark.
-They ensure adaptability without losing the integrity of the validation process.
+They ensure adaptability without compromising the integrity of the validation process.

 - Verified Mark Certificates (VMCs): These certificates are tailored for organizations with registered or acknowledged government trademarks.